jon-brandy/hackthebox/Categories/Pwn/No Gadgets/README.md

 10. Remembering this binary is compiled with **Partial RELRO**, then at this rate, we can weaponize **RBP** to overwrite `strlen@got` with `printf@got`.
 With this we can obtain Format String Bug (FSB) which resulting to arbitrary read.
 11. With this bug, we can leak libc address and relocate libc base.
 Awesome!

+> PROBLEM

+12. However, we are against a limitation of partial overwrite due to fgets primitive. **fgets()** function reads a buffer until newline and appends a null byte at the end.
+13. Knowing this, our input should always end in `0a00`.